quixio/quix-streams/docs/quickstart.md

     1. Imports the [Pandas library](https://pandas.pydata.org/){target=_blank} can be used to handle tabular data in Quix Streams.
 This library is supported because it is widely used.
     2. Connects to a Kafka server.
 In this case the Kafka server is running locally.
-    3. Opens the specified toppic for reading.
+    3. Opens the specified topic for reading.
     4. A function definition for the stream callback.
 This stream event handler will be called for all stream events across all streams.
     5. This function defines a Pandas data event callback.
     6. The function simply prints a Pandas data frame in this example.